aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
             (warming to the game, pantomimes typing) No, it’s an email!
 Subject line: “Project Satoshi - Go Live.”
 And there’s a link.
-You click it, Max, and it whisks you to a government looking portal with a thousand page terms-of-service agreement.
+You click it, Max, and it whisks you to a government-looking portal with a thousand page terms-of-service agreement.
 Do you accept?
 Do you bind your soul to the digital future without reading the fine print?